davidwesst/davidwesst.github.io/src/blog/websummit-pwa/index.md

 ---

 title: Service Workers and PWAs are Super Cool
-date: "2017-09-18T13:35:00"
+date: 2017-09-18T13:35:00
 categories:
   - development
 tags:
   - microsoft-edge
   - service-workers
   - progressive-web-apps
   - javascript
-description: "One of the core items highlighted by the Microsoft Edge team, along with many others who were just web professionals, was the importance of Progressive Web Apps (PWAs).
-I started out thinking they were something that could be interesting one day, but left the conference convinced that this will change the way we think of the web."
+description: One of the core items highlighted by the Microsoft Edge team, along with many others who were just web professionals, was the importance of Progressive Web Apps (PWAs).
+I started out thinking they were something that could be interesting one day, but left the conference convinced that this will change the way we think of the web.

 ---

 [1]: https://summit.microsoftedge.com/